thisismetis/Metis_Fundamentals/anaconda_and_metis_env/metis_env_instructions.md

 ### Installing the Metis Environment

 Now we'll run the code to install the metis environment.
+Note that installing the environment can take your computer a while, so please be patient!

-First, let's check if `conda` needs to be updated:
+First, run this command to make sure `conda` is up-to-date.

 ```bash
 conda update conda -y